janvanoverwalle/pywinwifi/README.md

  - `forget`: Deletes all stored information about a saved AP.
 When provided with optional SSID parameters, only the information pertaining to those SSIDs will be deleted.

 ### Modifiers
-These arguments don't do anything by themselves and have to be combined with any of the functional argument.
+These arguments don't do anything by themselves and have to be combined with any of the functional arguments.

  - `repeat`: Repeats the corresponding argument by the provided amount.
  - `interval`/`timeout`: Introduces a timeout after the corresponding argument has been performed.
 Usually used in combination with the `repeat` argument.\
  _Note_: When no repeat amount is provided or after the last repeat iteration, the timeout will be ignored.
+ - `json`: Formats all (standard) output to the JSON format for easy parsing.
  - `verbosity`: Increase the output verbosity.
 There are 3 levels of verbosity, each of them only adding additional output with regards the previous level.

 ## Logging